Astrofriend's homepage

 Overview:

 If you always have your observatory at a stationary place with LAN connection there is no need for a GPS.
 But I who take the car and drive to remote dark places have a need for the GPS clock and location.
-The GPS installation has always been difficult, maybe easier now with the more up to date OS 64-bit version.
+The GPS installation has always been difficult, maybe easier now with the more up to date OS 64-bit Bookworm version and KStars/Ekos 64-bit.

-I follow this instruction that is told to work with Raspberry Pi5 and KStars 64-bit:
+I follow this instruction partly that is told to work with Raspberry Pi5 and KStars 64-bit:

 Older information about KStars and GPS: